Add as a preferred source on Google

 How to Store

-Elevate your meals effortlessly by preparing this feta cucumber sauce in bulk—it’s a fantastic condiment to have on hand to add flavor to all of your culinary creations!
+Elevate your meals effortlessly by preparing this simple sauce in bulk — it’s a fantastic condiment to have on hand to add flavor to all of your culinary creations!
 When transferred to an airtight container, it can be stored in the refrigerator for up to 1 week.
-We do not recommend freezing this recipe, because the dairy and cucumber will not thaw well so the dip doesn’t retain its original consistency.
+We do not recommend freezing this recipe because the dairy and cucumber will not thaw well, so the dip doesn’t retain its original consistency.

 Ready to elevate your culinary game?
 Explore a variety of our other favorite homemade dips, sauces, and spreads below to add a burst of flavor to all your favorite recipes!